margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * plead the case for Truth

-"Mentally and silently plead the case scientifically for Turht."
+"Mentally and silently plead the case scientifically for Truth."

 "the arguments"